Site Carpentry Apprenticeship Level 2

 Method of delivery

 Site Carpentry apprentices attend College on block release (approximately one week per month) and work for their employer for the rest of the time.
-Practical assessment will take place both during the apprenticeship.
+If required Functional Skills are delivered as a separate block release.

 How will I be assessed?